 He knew that something waited up ahead but he was not sure what it was.
 At least it would not be drug addicts or drunks.
-They were now safely behind him as were other derelicts as well as the vets.
+They were now safely behind him as were the vets.
 Nor was it gang members or other criminal elements roaming this netherland of Skid Row?
 Only God’s fool would enter such a zone, traveling further than any sober or sane person would ever go.

 Without pausing, he found himself turning its knob, opening the fifth door, and, in slow, measured increments, climbing up a rickety timeworn staircase.
 Each step creaked and moaned—bringing to mind again the proverbial inner sanctum.
 By now Elijah was certain that they must have heard him.
 At the top of the stairs, he discovered a darkened balcony, which allowed him to overlook what seemed to be warehouse below.
 Quickly, he turned off his flashlight.